Internationalization

 Pre-translation

-After running the i18n-upload command above, the newly created branch should have some percentage of strings in supported languages shown as both translated and approved.
+After running the i18n-upload command above, the release branch should have some percentage of strings in supported languages shown as both translated and approved.
 These strings are the exact matches from the previous release, meaning that both the string IDs and the English text is exactly the same.

 At this point, it is often desirable to apply some form of pre-translation to the remaining strings using Crowdin’s “translation memory” functionality.
 There are two ways to do this: with and without auto-approval.